Česká Kamenice: Sights

-Míru Square and its surroundings form the historic town centre.
-The stone renaissance fountain on the square is from 1574.
-The main landmarks of the centre are Church of Saint James the Great, Evangelical church, Pilgrimage Chapel of the Nativity of the Virgin Mary, Kamenice Chateau and Salhausen Chateau.
-There are many preserved houses in Neoclassical and Art Nouveau styles.
+The square Náměstí Míru and its surroundings form the historic town centre.
+The stone Renaissance fountain on the square is from 1574.
+The main landmarks of the centre are the Church of Saint James the Great, Evangelical church, Chapel of the Nativity of the Virgin Mary, Kamenice Castle and Salhausen Manor House.
+There are many preserved houses in the Neoclassical and Art Nouveau styles.

+The Church of Saint James the Great was built in the late Gothic style in 1562, on the site of a church founded in 1352.
+In 1604–1605, it was modified to its present form.

+The Chapel of the Nativity of the Virgin Mary was built in the Baroque style in 1736–1739, according to the design by Octavio Broggio.
+It is a Marian pilgrimage site, created for the supposedly miraculous statue of the Madonna from 1680.

 Due to the natural conditions, there are several rocky lookouts in the area.
-On Studenec, there is an iron observation tower from 1888, a technical monument.
-A ruin of Česká Kamenice Castle is preserved on the Zámecký hill, in its premises there is a wooden observation tower.
+On the hill Studenec is an iron observation tower from 1888, which is a technical monument.
+The ruin of the Česká Kamenice Castle is preserved on the hill Zámecký vrch.
+There is a wooden observation tower in its premises.

-The remains of the concentration camp and the underground aircraft factory contains an exposition and under certain conditions are open to the public.